ka-os/renamext/README.md

 # renamext
 Bash script to rename bulk files extensions in current directory.
-Script requires two parameters:
+Script requires two arguments:
   1. extension of files you want to change
   2. target extension

 In example :

-$ ./renamext txt text
+$ ./renamext arg1 arg2

 This command will result with change extensions of all *.txt files in current directory to *.text :